top of page

 In this talk, Jon Woolcott, author of Real Dorset, will take us on a whistlestop tour of some of the hidden parts of Dorset's past and present.

-The talk promises to be informative, entertaining and ccasionally controversial.
+The talk promises to be informative, entertaining and occasionally controversial.

 Jon Woolcott is a writer from north Dorset.
 He writes regularly for The Guardian, Caught by the River, Echtrai Journal, Slightly Foxed, and many others.